pbollhorn/exam-temp/README.md

 - Explicitly: e.g. a rating from 0–10 or thumbs up/thumbs down
 - Implicitly: e.g. watch time / number of times watched

 We will focus on Content-Based Filtering and Collaborative Filtering.

-And we will use a rating system from 0.5 stars - 5.0 stars.
+And for rating system we will use a 5-star scale, with half-star increments (0.5 stars - 5.0 stars)

 ## Movie Profit